 At Innovative Eye Care, your optometrist will take retinal photographs of your eyes using one of two state-of-the-art retinal cameras depending on whether your appointment takes place at our Adelaide or Woodville branch.
 This process is important as part of your comprehensive eye examination and is used to monitor any changes to your eye health in the future.

 The real value of retinal photography is that it provides a baseline for the condition of your eye, making future changes much easier to monitor.
 This technology is especially useful in slow moving pathological processes such as in glaucoma, macular degeneration and diabetic retinopathy.
-We believe it is important to have a retinal photograph taken at your initial consultation and then regularly in the future, even if your eyes look normal like the image below.
-Please be aware that retinal photography does not attract a Medicare rebate so a small extra charge for this service will apply (we are happy to offer 50% off this price for pensioners and students).
+We believe it’s important to have a retinal photograph taken at your initial consultation and then regularly in the future, even if your eyes look normal like the image below.
+Please be aware that retinal photography does not attract a Medicare rebate so a small extra charge for this service will apply (we are happy to offer 50% off this price for concession card holders and children).

 Our high-resolution Canon digital retinal camera allows us to take a high-quality photograph of the back of your eye.
 This allows a more detailed, wider-angled view than would normally be achieved with conventional observation methods, such as a slit lamp, and allows us to store and record visual details of your eye to monitor progression.